The Do’s of Raising bilingual kids The Do's of Raising bilingual kids | Miss Panda Chinese

 I had a little boy who came to my program for three sessions and did not say a word.
 We had fun in each class and he participated in all activities, but he was just not speaking.
 One day, this little boy saw me on the playground, he walked over and sang a Chinese song we did in class for me to say “hi!”

 His mother was surprised to see that.
-She had such a big smile on her face and the boy had a beaming proud smile on his.
+She had such a big smile and the boy had a beaming proud smile.
 During the whole time, his mother spoke Chinese key phrases/sentences to him whenever it was possible.
-They listened to an audio program in the target language together every day.
+They listened to my audio album together every day.

 Note: